WHAT TO EXPECT WHILE ON COURSE

 Pupils per course: 3

 Cost: - 2018 cost R8 800 per person.
-You save R1 750 per person by doing the Full House 5-day course as opposed to doing the two courses separately.
+(2019 price: R9 500) You save R3 300 per person by doing the Full House 5-day course as opposed to doing the two courses separately.
 Nonrefundable deposit of R1 500 per person to secure your booking.

 Duration: 5 Days.
 Bunkhouse R180 per person per night self-catering.